TCummings03/Capstone-Final-Project/README.md

 **Inferential Statistics**

 For this portion of the project, I will use some of the inferential statistics techniques I've learned to gain greater insight into my cleaned data set.
-The final goal for the capstone project will be to predict rent prices in the DC area by using a regression model.
-One of the models we will try to use, is linear regression.
+The final goal fo the capstone project will be to predict rent prices in the DC area by using a regression model.
+One of the models we will try to use is the linear regression model in sklearn.
 Although normality of the dependent variables is not a requirement for linear regression, it would behoove us to check the distribution of rent prices to see if they are normally distributed.

 ![Image](https://github.com/TCummings03/Springboard-Capstone-Inferential-Statistics/blob/master/Images/Regular%20distplot.png)

-As noted in the Data Story, the distribution of rent prices seems to be right skewed.
+As noted in the Data Story, the distribution of rent prices seems to be right-skewed.
 This may suggest that there are some extreme values pulling the mean of the distribution up and the median will be a better statistic for understanding the middle values.
 Perhaps, taking the log of the rent prices will provide us with a normally distributed plot.

 ![Image](https://github.com/TCummings03/Springboard-Capstone-Inferential-Statistics/blob/master/Images/Logfit%20displot.png)

 As we can see from the plot above, the distribution appears to look more normal after the log transformation.
 Included on the plot, in black, is a theoretical normal distribution for the values we have.
 The distplot appears to be pretty close to this normal projection.
-However, for interpretation purposes, it is important to note that if we were to create a regression model with rent price(y) and indepdent variables(x), the betas of the independent variables would be the percentage increase in y as a result of a one unit increase in x.
+However, for interpretation purposes, it is important to note that if we were to create a regression model with rent price(y) and independent variables(x), the betas of the independent variables would be the percentage increase in y as a result of a one unit increase in x.

 What are the most important independent variables?